← DeterminedAI home Exposure check Validator Pricing Blog

 Caribbean & Pacific BB, BS, FJ, JM + 6 more Regional VAT/GST systems

-Coverage is expanded continuously.
-New jurisdictions are added by authoring rate entries in the version-controlled YAML database — no code changes required.
+New jurisdictions are added by authoring rate entries in version-controlled YAML.
+No code changes required.
+Source: EY Worldwide VAT, GST and Sales Tax Guide 2026, supplemented by primary tax-authority publications.

 Scope & Limitations